Carry On Laughing: Notes

-ATV had already helped to bring the Carry Ons to the small screen in 1973, when it broadcast What A Carry On, a one-off show hosted by Shaw Taylor featuring clips from the stage play Carry On London and interviews with its stars - Sid James, Barbara Windsor, Bernard Bresslaw, Kenneth Connor, Peter Butterworth and Jack Douglas.
+ATV had already helped to bring the Carry Ons to the small screen in 1973, when it broadcast What A Carry On, a one-off show hosted by Shaw Taylor featuring clips from the stage play Carry On London and interviews with its stars – Sid James, Barbara Windsor, Kenneth Connor, Peter Butterworth, Bernard Bresslaw and Jack Douglas.
 It is believed that this footage is missing from the archives.

-What A Carry On was also the title of a BBC series of classic clips from the films.
+During the 1980s, a different Carry On Laughing series was produced for Thames.
+This was a clip-based compilation from the Carry On films and had no other connection to the 1975 TV series.
+At the same time, What A Carry On was also the title of a BBC series of classic clips from the films.